iced-rs/rfcs/text/0000-focus-and-metadata .md

 > Explaining the feature largely in terms of examples.

-The `ElementAttributes` API will an agreed structure that internal systems and other widgets can interface with.
+The `ElementAttributes` API is an agreed contract that internal systems and other widgets can interface with.
 At this time I am not considering custom, or data-* attributes.

 ### Example